 Note 1.
-Significant accounting policies (continued)
+Material accounting policy information (continued)

 The acquisition of subsidiaries is accounted for using the acquisition method of accounting.
 A change in ownership interest, without the loss of control, is accounted for as an equity transaction, where the difference between the consideration transferred and the book value of the share of the non-controlling interest acquired is recognised directly in equity attributable to the parent.